What Is Blepharoplasty?

 During the lower eyelid procedure, the incision is just below the lash line in order to remove excess skin.
 After the procedure is complete, Dr, Keamy will close the incisions with sutures and usually wrap the area in gauze to allow it to heal.

-After the Blepharoplasty procedure, your doctor may recommend applying lubricating ointment and cold compresses to aid the healing process and minimize side effects such as swelling, bruising, irritation or dry eyes.
+When it comes to recovering from Blepharoplasty in Salem, MA, Dr. Keamy may recommend applying lubricating ointment and cold compresses to aid the healing process and minimize side effects such as swelling, bruising irritation, or dry eyes.
 The eyes may be wrapped in gauze after the procedure as well.

 Patients can usually return to work within a week but should avoid exercise and strenuous activities for at least two weeks.
 Swelling and other side effects usually subside within two weeks after surgery.
 Your doctor will give you specific instructions on how to care for your eyes are surgery.